20001327/sessiontypechecker/project/README.md

 	$ ant build

-to build a working jar file in the `jar` directory. then execute by simple java command
+to build a working jar file in the `jar` directory, then execute by simple java command

     $ java -jar type-checker.jar <source-directory>